manas-raj-shrestha/TicTacToe-React/README.md

-A simple begineers project to get started with React.
+A interactive tic tac toe game to get started with React.